bunkerity/bunkerweb/README.md

 Values : *\<any valid port greater than 1024\>*
 Default value : *8080*
 Context : *global*
-The HTTP port number used by nginx and certbot inside the container.
+The HTTP port number used by nginx inside the container.

 `HTTPS_PORT`
 Values : *\<any valid port greater than 1024\>*